jbostoen/itop-jb-report-generator/readme.md

 Feature: report generator.
 Quickly add detailed reports to different classes (detail view and list view).

 ⚠ Needs some tweaking to make it work in other environments!
-Unlikely to work on a typical web host unless you have more control over the server.
+The PDF export is unliktely to work on a typical web host unless you have more control over the server as it depends on Puppeteer.

 ## Requirements